“There was not a political component to my decision,” Holder told Sen. Jeff Sessions (R-Ala.).

 Sorry, Mr. Holder, I don't buy it.
 You spent a couple of hours at Dover AFB and that is suppose to convince us that you understand that we are at war while you are determined to try war criminals in a civilian court?
 Mr. Holder, do you have ANY understanding what is required to fight a war?

 ATTY GEN. HOLDER: “One thing I would say: that, with regard to those people who are captured on the battlefield, we make the determinations every day as to who should be Mirandized, who should not.
 Most are not Mirandized.
 And the people who are involved in that decision involve not only lawyers and agents but also military personnel who make the determination as to who should be Mirandized.
-But again, the notion that a conviction of Khalid Sheikh Mohammed would depend on his getting Miranda rights is simply not accurate.
+But again, the notion that a conviction of Khalid Sheikh Mohammed would depend on his getting Miranda rights is simply not accurate.”Let me get this straight...
+Soldiers capture a terrorist on the battlefield and they, along with lawyers and agents determine if the captured terrorist should be Mirandized?
+You propose that our soldiers stop and what... radio their superior officer so he can give a call to the lawyers and agents to determine if Miranda is required?

 I am not the only one that didn't buy this BS...
 PATRIOT SALUTE to Senator Lindsey Graham (R-SC) for his questioning of AG Holder.